ftrackhq/ftrack-connect/doc/glossary.rst

         Used to extend or modify the default behaviour in ftrack connect.
 See :ref:`developing/hooks` for more information.

+    Houdini
+        Houdini is a 3D animation application software developed by Side Effects Software.
+Visit the website at http://www.sidefx.com/

     JSON
         (JavaScript Object Notation), a lightweight data-interchange format.
         Visit the website at http://www.json.org/